 I couldn’t believe it.

-My guesthouse’s owner had just offered me a full-board tour to Petra in exchange for sexual services.
+My guesthouse’s owner had just offered me a full-board tour to Petra in exchange for a night together.

 Do I really look that cheap?